Skip to content

 cldr_path: path to CLDR keymap file

-charset: string with characters that may be mutated
+charset: character string or list of characters that may be mutated

 rng: random number generator to use